yorlenybarbieri/acklenavenue.github.io/_posts/2018-03-26-new-core-values.md

 These core values empowered us to a great length, but we have learned there is so much more to accomplish.
 We could be more.
 In some ways, we already are more.

 We have grown by leaps and bounds in the last few months.
 Not only has our team more than doubled in size, but we have also taken on new challenges and initiatives.
 Dedicated to constant improvement, our former identity is but a shadow of who we are now.
-There was nothing wrong with our old core values, but we needed a set of values that go deeper then fun, empowerment, success, elegance and community.
+There was nothing wrong with our old core values, but we needed a set of values that go deeper than fun, empowerment, success, elegance and community.

 So, we hunkered down and turned our x-ray vision on ourselves.
 What’s really at the heart of Acklen Avenue?
 Here’s what we came up with: